prebid/prebid-server-java/docs/config-app.md

 - `auction.cache.expected-request-time-ms` - approximate value in milliseconds for Cache Service interacting.
 This time will be subtracted from global timeout.
 - `auction.cache.only-winning-bids` - if equals to `true` only the winning bids would be cached.
 Has lower priority than request-specific flags.
 - `auction.generate-bid-id` - whether to generate seatbid[].bid[].ext.prebid.bidid in the OpenRTB response.
-- `auction.id-generator-type` - if generate-bid-id is on, then this defines how the ID should be generated.
-Currently onlye `uuid` is supported.
+- `auction.generate-source-tid` - whether to generate bidrequest.source.tid in the OpenRTB request.
 - `auction.validations.banner-creative-max-size` - enables creative max size validation for banners.
 Possible values: `skip`, `enforce`, `warn`.
 Default is `skip`.
 - `auction.validations.secure-markup` - enables secure markup validation.
 Possible values: `skip`, `enforce`, `warn`.
 Default is `skip`.